 Two class action complaints titled Chultem v.
 Ticor Title Insurance Co., Chicago Title and Trust, Co., and Fidelity National Financial, Inc. and Colella v.
 Chicago Title Insurance Co. and Chicago Title and Trust Co. are pending in the Illinois state court against Chicago Title Insurance Company ("Chicago"), Ticor Title Insurance Company ("Ticor"), Chicago Title and Trust Company, and Fidelity National Financial, Inc., their parent, (collectively "the Companies").
 The Plaintiffs represent certified classes of all borrowers and sellers of residential real estate in Illinois who paid a premium for title insurance to Chicago and Ticor which was split with attorney agents for services which were performed in issuing the policies.
 The complaint alleges the Companies violated the Real Estate Settlement Procedures Act (RESPA) and by doing so violated the Illinois Title Insurance Act and the Illinois Consumer Fraud Act.
 The suit seeks compensatory damages in the amount of the premium split paid to the attorney agents, interest, punitive damages, a permanent injunction, attorney's fees and costs.
 Class certification was denied on May 26, 2009, but the plaintiffs appealed.
 The Court of Appeal reversed and the case was remanded to the trial court for certification and subsequent proceedings.
 During 2013 and continuing through February 2014, the case progressed.
 On February 7, 2014, the court entered an order in favor of us recognizing the U.S. Supreme Courts case Freeman v.
 Quicken Loans, which determined that if a person with whom fees were split performed any service then there was no RESPA violation.
-The Plaintiff will have a material adverse impact on our operations or financial condition.
+The Plaintiff will have an opportunity to appeal the Court's decision.
+We intend to vigorously defend this action.
+We do not believe this case will have a material adverse impact on our operations or financial condition.